reflectoring/reflectoring.github.io/content/blog/2024/2024-05-05-spring-cloud-aws-s3.md

 }
 ```

 We begin by saving a test file to the S3 bucket.
 Then, we invoke the `retrieve()` method of our service layer with the corresponding random file key.
-We read the content of the retrieved file and assert that it matches the original file content.
+We read the content of the retrieved file and assert that it matches with the original file content.

 Finally, let's conclude by testing our delete functionality: